Willj221/nrobinson.me/develop-with-po-util.md

 #### Po-util offers many features, including:

-* Full installation of required dependencies.
+* Full installation of required dependencies like the ARM toolchain, DFU Utilities, and the Particle Firmware.

 * Support for building firmware for the Particle Photon, Electron, P1, Core, Raspberry Pi, and Redbear Duo.